-Action Rehab physiotherapists are experts in tennis elbow and its treatment.
+Action Rehab physiotherapists are experienced in tennis elbow and its treatment.
 Tennis elbow might sound like a sports injury, but really it can happen to anyone who performs a repetitive action.
-We treat bricklayers, painters, typists and musicians but anyone can be at risk, so it’s really important that if you are experiencing tennis elbow symptoms that you visit our physiotherapists for diagnosis, and a tailored treatment plan so that you can return to full function sooner.
+We treat bricklayers, painters, typists and musicians but anyone can be at risk.

 Or click the button below to schedule an appointment online

-There are many existing theories as to the cause of tennis elbow.
-Historically, there has been much debate about whether or not Tennis Elbow is inflammatory or it is a tendonopathy?
-Debate continues however, on the whole, tennis elbow is generally viewed as a loss of core stability in the elbow and an overuse of the wrist muscles that insert into the elbow!
+An overuse of the wrist muscles that insert into the elbow!
 So a wrist motion that hurts at the elbow!
 Yes.
 In basic terms, when a tendon is stressed repeatedly to the point that the stress exceeds the tendon’s level of tolerance, microtears occur that lead to degenerative changes within the tendon.
 This then leads to an instability at the elbow and a loss of strength.
-The human body compensates for this loss of stability and strength by swelling the elbow joint (microscopically) and this can put pressure on the nerves.

 Tennis elbow involves inflammation and degeneration of the Extensor Carpi Radialis Brevis (ECRB) tendon where it inserts into the elbow (lateral epicondyle).
 This muscle is a pure wrist extensor and so the demand placed upon it during forceful and repeated wrist extension is high.
 Add to that, age (weakening the tendons and the muscles) and then activity (bricklaying, typing) and it is not surprising that the tendons of this muscle can tear.